GEO vs SEO

 Should I do GEO or SEO?

 Both.
 SEO drives traffic from traditional search results, while GEO ensures your business appears in AI-generated answers.
-The strategies are complementary — good GEO practices (structured data, quality content) also improve your SEO.
-Starting with a combined SEO + GEO scan will show you where to focus.
+The strategies are complementary.
+Good GEO practices, including structured data and quality content, also improve your SEO.
+Starting with a combined SEO and AI Readiness audit will show you where to focus.

 Is GEO replacing SEO?